Black-Box Batch Active Learning for Regression: Methodology

 \subsection{Black-Box Batch Active Learning}

-We formally introduce the prediction-based covariance kernel and compare it to the gradient kernel commonly used for active learning with deep learning models in parameter-space.
+We more formally introduce the empirical covariance kernel and compare it to the gradient kernel commonly used for active learning with deep learning models in parameter-space.
 For non-differentiable models, we show how it can also be derived using a Bayesian model perspective on the hypothesis space.

 In addition to being illustrative, this section allows us to connect prediction-based kernels to the kernels used by \citet{holzmuller2022framework}, which in turns connects them to various SotA active learning methods.